rk1165/rk1165.github.io/docs/languages/java/exception.md

 - With _checked_ exceptions, the compiler checks that the programmer is aware of the exception and prepared to deal with the consequences.
-- Common exceptions, such as bounds errors or accessing a null reference, are _unchecked_.
+- Common exceptions, such as bound errors or accessing a null reference, are _unchecked_.
 The compiler does not expect that you provide a handler.
 - You only need to supply a `throws` clause for checked exceptions.
 - In Java, an exception object is always an instance of a class derived from `Throwable`.
 - Throwable has two direct descendents : `Error` and `Exception`
-- When a dynamic linking failure or other hard failure in JVM occurs, the VM throws an Error
 - `Exception` is divided into two branches : `IOException` and `Runtime Exception`
 - The first kind of exception is the _checked exception_.
 These are exceptional conditions that a well-written application should anticipate and recover from.
 - Checked exceptions are _subject to_ the Catch or Specify Requirement
 - All exceptions are checked exceptions, except for those indicated by `Error`, `RuntimeException`, and their subclasses.
-- The second kind of exception is the _error_.
+- The second kind of exception is _error_.
 These are exceptional conditions that are external to the application, and that the application usually cannot anticipate or recover from
 - Errors are not subject to the Catch or Specify Requirement.
 Errors are those exceptions indicated by Error and its subclasses.
 - The third kind of exception is the _runtime exception_.
 These are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from.
 Usually logic error or improper use of an API.
 - The compiler checks that we provide exception handlers for all checked exceptions